deNBI/cloud-user-docs/wiki/Compute_Center/Berlin.md

   project quota.

   **Share Type:**
-  - Please select "default" (or dmz, if you want to use a share from a server within the dmz)
+  - Please select "isilon-denbi" (or dmz, if you want to use a share from a server within the dmz)

   **Availability Zone:**
   - Please select "nova".